Saint Elijah's Monastery is the oldest abandoned Assyrian Christian monastery in Iraq. It is located in Mosul on Forward Operating Base Marez.

 For over 250 years after the monastery massacre, committed Christians made annual pilgrimages to the ruins on the feast day of St. Elijah.
 The pilgrimages ceased in the 1970's when the facility became a base of operations for the Iraqi Republican Guard.

-assaulted the position.
+The Iraqis lived in and controlled the monastery until 2003 with the 101st Airborne Division assaulted the position.
 During the battle, the eastern wall was struck by the turret of an Iraqi driven Russian tank. the 1,400 year-old chapel wall received considerable damage as a result of the impact.
 For a period of time, the 101st Airborne soldiers occupied the monastery without knowing the significance or history of the structure.

 When a chaplain with the Screaming Eagles reported the religious, cultural, and historical importance of the area, General David Petraeus ordered the soldiers clear the area.
 US Army chaplains have been the guardians, historians, and cultural tour guides for the monastery since that time.
 The chaplains work closely with the local Provincial Reconstruction Team to preserve the integrity of the area.